MikeDenisov/TithiTools/README.md

 ## Contributing:

-Contributions to the "TithiCalc" library are welcome!
+Contributions to the "TithiTools" library are welcome!
 Feel free to submit issues, feature requests, or pull requests to help improve the library.

 ## License: